houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 Despite the fact that existentialism is a complicated and multifaceted philosophy, using computational thinking in parallel with it might be a complementary approach to develop a more comprehensive and effective methodology to understand and solve its complexities.

 ## Breaking down complexity
 Complexity looms in the vast fabric of existence.
-We are constantly bombarded with information and it can be difficult to make sense of it all.
+We are constantly bombarded with data and it can be difficult to make sense of it all.
 However, computational thinking allows us to break down complex notions and ideas, akin to how an expert knitter would do, by using the four steps below:

 **1. Decomposition**